Gas-filled tube: Deuterium

 Deuterium is used in ultraviolet lamps for ultraviolet spectroscopy, in neutron generator tubes, and in special tubes (e.g. crossatron).
 It has higher breakdown voltage than hydrogen.
 In fast switching tubes it is used instead of hydrogen where high voltage operation is required.
 For a comparison, the hydrogen-filled CX1140 thyratron has anode voltage rating of 25 kV, while the deuterium-filled and otherwise identical CX1159 has 33 kV.
-Also, at the same voltage the pressure of deuterium can be higher than of hydrogen, allowing higher rise rates of rise of current before it causes excessive anode dissipation.
+Also, at the same voltage the pressure of deuterium can be higher than of hydrogen, allowing higher rise rates of current before it causes excessive anode dissipation.
 Significantly higher peak powers are achievable.
-Its recovery time is however about 40% slower than for hydrogen.
+Its recovery time is, however, about 40% slower than for hydrogen.

 Noble gases

 Noble gases are frequently used in tubes for many purposes, from lighting to switching.
 Pure noble gases are employed in switching tubes.
 Noble-gas-filled thyratrons have better electrical parameters than mercury-based ones.
 The electrodes undergo damage by high-velocity ions.
 The neutral atoms of the gas slow the ions down by collisions, and reduce the energy transferred to the electrodes by the ion impact.
-Gases with high molecular weight, e.g. xenon, protect the electrodes better than lighter ones, e.g. neon.
+Gases with high atomic weight, e.g. xenon, protect the electrodes better than lighter ones, e.g. neon.